 Some bladder stones can be felt through the abdominal wall in a physical examination.
 However, not all are found this way.
 Most bladder stones are visible only through X-ray or ultrasound.
 Sometimes, a contrast dye must be placed in the bladder before taking an X-ray for a more accurate diagnosis.
 Ultrasound examination is a very sensitive way to visualize both large bladder stones and the sand/gravel (small stones) that can also form.
 Cystitis will cause similar signs to bladder stones, so only a professional diagnosis will determine the condition.

 How are they treated?

-You can sometimes treat less severe bladder stones with a prescription diet.
-However, there are three main disadvantages to this method:
+You can sometimes treat bladder stones with a prescription diet.
+However, there may be some disadvantages to this method:

 1. it is not effective on all types of stones

 2. it is slow to work, prolonging your pet’s pain and discomfort